MFT Class

 Master of Science in Marriage and Family Therapy

-This program is designed for aspiring therapists who desire to work in public mental health clinics, schools or private practice.
+This program is designed for aspiring therapists who desire to work in public mental health clinics, schools, or private practice.

 Mental health has historically been a service for privileged members of society.
 Prepare to turn the field upside down as a therapist with cultural humility.
-Critique and transform mental health systems and help your clients overcome barriers to their wellbeing and goals.
+Critique and transform mental health systems and help your clients overcome barriers to their well-being and goals.

 Program Overview